- chap 25

 25,31-46: The coming of the Son of Man in glory

-These three scenes are read as the Gospel on the final three Sundays of the Year (32nd and 33rd Sundays and Christ the King).
+These three scenes are read as the Gospels for the final three Sundays of the Year (32nd and 33rd Sundays and the feast of Christ the King).

 We begin with our reading of the parable of the ten virgins, 25,1-12.